goto40/mdsd/docs/develop.md

 We provide a script `activate_env` to setup a virtual environment for python and CMake projects (C++).
-All software is installed in the `venv` directoroy created by the script. use `mycmake` instead of `cmake` to install any cmake project into the local environment.
+All software is installed in the `venv` directory created by the script. use `mycmake` instead of `cmake` to install any cmake project into the local environment.